dncc89/PromptRocket/README.md

 Reads diagnostics for code.
 This often confuses AI semantic error and syntax error.

+- Search file
+Utilizing GPT-3.5-Turbo-16k, it feeds a whole file into another agent to find a relevant text or code block in any file in the project.

 - Send text

 Insert text directly into editor